 Students can work in Ireland while they study, subject to certain conditions.
 International students holding a valid immigration permission stamp 2 can work up to 40 hours per week only during the months of June, July, August and September, and from 15th December to 15th January inclusive.
 At all other times students holding immigration permission stamp 2 are limited to working up to 20 hours per week.
 The permission to work will end when stamp 2 expires.

 There are a number of scholarships available for international students from a wide variety of sources such as Government of Ireland, the Irish higher education institutions and other organisations.
-These are awarded solely at the discretion of the individual organisations that set down their own criteria for eligibility.
+These are awarded solely at the discretion of the individual organizations that set down their own criteria for eligibility.

-Government of Ireland of Ireland Scholarships
+Government of Ireland - International Education Scholarships (GOI-IES)

 These scholarships are targeted at international students who have the potential to be future leaders in their field and who are committed to making a difference in the world.
 The scholarship programme supports one year's study at Irish higher education institutions.

 For detailed information on the Government of Ireland - International Education Scholarship you may find it here.